Baker Hughes Unveils New Digital Solutions for More Intelligent Operations and Cleaner Energy

 - Investment and collaboration with Corva will provide intelligent rig visualization and drilling operations

-/EIN News/ -- FLORENCE, Italy, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Baker Hughes (NASDAQ: BKR), an energy technology company, announced at its Annual Meeting in Florence, Italy, the introduction of multiple new digital solutions and investments to advance more intelligent and energy-efficient operations.
+FLORENCE, Italy, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Baker Hughes BKR, an energy technology company, announced at its Annual Meeting in Florence, Italy, the introduction of multiple new digital solutions and investments to advance more intelligent and energy-efficient operations.
 The result of detailed research conducted with oil and gas, heavy industry and broader industrial customers and partners, the solutions focus on improving efficiency and performance while reducing emissions, helping to drive the long-term sustainability of customer operations.

 "Digital is redefining the limits of how the energy and industrial sectors can increase efficiency, operate predictably and ensure lower emissions in a sustainable manner," said Lorenzo Simonelli, chairman and CEO of Baker Hughes.
 "We have long recognized digital is a critical capability in taking energy forward and leading in the energy transition, and we are continuing to invest and innovate for our customers.
 Our latest solutions are a testament not only to the power of digital enablement but also to our ongoing commitment to driving more efficient, informed and sustainable operations for our customers and ourselves."